department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/meetings-and-decisions/meeting-notes.md

 - When/how we should address the search field itself:
     - Having a magnifying glass on button (global search, R&S) vs. not (Find VA Form)
     - Inconsistent spacing between text field & button
-         - Spacing in Find a VA form will be different because it has sort
+         - Spacing in Find a VA form will be different because it has sort option that the others don't.
     - R&S button that stays inactive until three characters are entered, others are always active
     - Ryan is fine making the search consistent, but not removing the gray box because it directly affects the mobile experience on Resources & Support - he'a also fine with making the button fully active on R&S.
 - The collaspsed search at the top - Josh asked Ryan if that could possibly be managed by focus control.